-The way that you decide to pay for your solar panels can have a big effect on your return on investment.
+Solar financing can be a very important part of your solar panel installation.
+The way you pay for your solar panels can have a big effect on your return on investment.

 Your main options for solar financing are:

 - Solar Lease

 - Power Purchase Agreement

 As you probably know, a solar loan involves borrowing money to pay for your solar power system.
 The biggest advantage of paying for your system with a solar loan is that you will own the system.
 This differs from a solar lease or power purchase agreement where your system is owned by a third party.

 What’s the big deal with owning the solar power system?